Oberlin College: Music

 In addition to Oberlin Conservatory, Oberlin has musical opportunities available for amateur musicians and students in the college.
 Oberlin Steel, a steel pan ensemble founded around 1980, plays calypso/soca music from Trinidad and Tobago and has been performing at Oberlin's Commencement Illumination event for over 30 years.
 Oberlin College Taiko, founded in 2008, explores and shares Japanese taiko drumming as both a traditional and contemporary art form.
 The entirely student-run Oberlin College Marching Band (OCMB), founded in 1998, performs at various sporting events including football games, women's rugby, and pep rallies throughout the year.
 There are a number of a cappella groups, including: Pitch Please (all gender, all genre), the Obertones (men and nonbinary), Nothing But Treble (women and nonbinary), the Acapelicans (women and nonbinary), 'Round Midnight (all gender, jazz/folk).
 Other notable music organizations include the Black Musicians Guild and the Arts and Sciences Orchestra.
 Students in the college can form chamber groups and receive coaching through the Conservatory.
 Student composers also provide a demand for musicians to perform their work.

 Film

-Thomas Edison's moving picture show was shown in Oberlin in February 1900.
-Just seven years later, Oberlin's Apollo Theater opened, installing sound equipment for the 1928 release of The Jazz Singer, the first "talkie".
-The theater has since been a mainstay in the Oberlin community at its comfortable locale on south campus, and in 2012 (after a year of renovations) became the centerpiece for The Danny DeVito and Rhea Perlman Cinema Studies Center for Media Education and Production.
+Film in Oberlin began with Thomas Edison's moving picture being shown in February 1900.
+Just seven years later, the Apollo Theater opened, and installed sound equipment for the 1928 The Jazz Singer, the first "talkie".
+In 2012 (after a year of renovations) the building became the centerpiece for the Danny DeVito and Rhea Perlman Cinema Studies Center for Media Education and Production.
 The area above the theatre includes editing labs, an animation area, a recording studio and small projection screening room.

-Art rental

-Oberlin's Allen Memorial Art Museum has an art rental program, where students can borrow original etchings, lithographs and paintings by artists including Pierre-Auguste Renoir, Andy Warhol, Salvador Dalí, and Pablo Picasso for five dollars per semester.
-The program was started in the 1940s by Ellen H. Johnson, a professor of art at Oberlin, in order to "develop the aesthetic sensibilities of students and encourage ordered thinking and discrimination in other areas of their lives."